jameshughes89/cs102/src/site/topic16.rst

 * To define our own iterator, we will make a class that ``implements Iterator<T>``
     * Uses the `Iterator interface <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Iterator.html>`_

-* There are four abstract methods included in the interface, two of which we will focus on:
+* There are two abstract methods included in the interface which we will focus on:
     * ``T next()`` --- retrieve the next element
     * ``boolean hasNext()`` --- tells us if there exists another element

 * In the end, if we use an iterator, we do not care what the underlying container is for the data since, no matter what it is, we get each element with ``next`` and check if there are more elements with ``hasNext``

-* For example, here is an example of using an iterator to iterate over an arbitrary collection of things of type ``T``
+* For example, here is an example of using an iterator to iterate over an arbitrary iterable thing of type ``T``

 .. code-block:: Java
     :linenos:

-    Iterator<T> it = new arbitraryCollection.iterator();
+    Iterator<T> it = arbitraryIterableThing.iterator();

     while (it.hasNext()) {
         process(it.next());